 3. Cut your reliance on claims management companies to send you leads

-This one applies mainly to personal injury law firms and lawyers in 2013, but there are lessons for other solicitors and businesses.
-In April 2013, there will be a huge legal shake-up as the ban on personal injury referrals comes into force.
+This one applies mainly to personal injury law firms and lawyers, but there are lessons for other solicitors and businesses.
+There will be a huge legal shake-up as the ban on personal injury referrals comes into force.
 Notwithstanding the ban, cutting your reliance on claims management companies (CMCs) early and putting more investment into long-term online business generation strategies will be important if you’re to beat the competition.
 See our comments in our article in Legal Futures: “Is Google the answer to the referral fee ban?” and our comments in the Solicitors Journal: “How to cash in on the referral fee ban” .

 4. Realise the potential with smartphone and tablets

 The number of people who access the Internet through their PCs will shrink slightly over the next four years, with numbers of mobile users steadily increasing.
 And mobile search is increasingly rapidly.
-Mobile searches increased 250% in Q1 2012 year-on-year as reported in Econsultancy, with 11% of all UK searches online taking place through mobiles.
+Mobile searches continue to increase compared with desktop searches.
 Searches for lawyers are included in this.
-Responsive web design, or at least optimising your website for both smartphone and tablet, was one of the big things to look out for back in 2011 and it will be even more important for firms to realise the opportunities from this in 2013.
+Responsive web design, or at least optimising your website for both smartphone and tablet, was one of the big things to look out for in years past and it's going to be even more important in the future.

 5. Keep up to date with Google and other search engine algorithm updates

-2012 saw some of the most significant Google algorithm updates in recent years.
+We recently saw some of the most significant Google algorithm updates in recent years.
 The Panda, Penguin and Exact-Match-Domain updates transformed SEO strategies across the world.
 It meant that those using black hat techniques were bombed out of the main search rankings and those who provided valuable content, presenting well to search engines, jumped above their competitors.
-2013 is likely to see further significant search engine changes and it’s important that you, or your SEO providers, stay on top of the changes.
+We're likely to see further significant search engine changes and it’s important that you, or your SEO providers, stay on top of the changes.
 And don't just think about search engine optimisation.
 Social media optimisation is a growing specialism - think about SEO within LinkedIn, Twitter, Google+ and your other social networks.
 The leading SEO blogs such as SEOMoz or Search Engine Land are some of the most useful sources of analysis and comment.
-If you get an SEO book for your Christmas, consider a lot of it to be out of date by the end of 2013!
+If you get an SEO book for your Christmas, consider a lot of it to be out of date soon!

 6. Blog like never before